CodeAndCake/AppsFromScratch/sessions/02/README.md

 > [jQuery](https://jquery.com/) is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.

-You probably know jQuery because of its *plugins* (image slider, Masonry..) and maybe you've tried to mess around with those a bit.
+You may have heard of jQuery because of its *plugins* (image sliders, date pickers, colour pickers, form validators, image uploaders..) and maybe you've tried to mess around with those a bit.

 jQuery uses CSS-like selectors, so for example if you want to manipulate a `h1` element in your page, you can do it like this